Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Experiments

 \subsection{Ablation Study}

-To assess the effectiveness of our design in addressing the three key challenges—\textit{Dependency}, \textit{Asynchrony}, and \textit{Missingness}—we conduct a structured ablation study in which each component of our architecture is selectively removed or replaced.
-For \textit{Dependency}, we disable cross-channel attention by restricting interactions between channel tokens from different channels.
-In the case of \textit{Asynchrony}, we remove the dynamic patching mechanism, forcing the model to process input sequences with varying lengths using fixed patch boundaries that ignore dominant frequencies and channel-specific sampling periods.
-For \textit{Missingness}, we eliminate patch masking during both training and testing, thereby exposing the model to inputs with artificially zero-filled values in place of structured missingness handling.
-Robust forecasting in practical settings requires all three components—channel dependence, dynamic patching, and patch masking—as the removal of any one leads to degraded performance.
-Additional ablations are provided in Appendix~\ref{c1:additional}.
+To assess the effectiveness of our design in addressing the three key challenges, we conduct an ablation study where each component is selectively removed or replaced.
+For \textit{Dependency}, we disable cross-channel attention.
+For \textit{Asynchrony}, we remove the dynamic patching mechanism, forcing fixed patch boundaries that ignore dominant frequencies and channel-specific sampling periods.
+For \textit{Missingness}, we eliminate patch masking during training and test time, exposing the model to zero-filled inputs instead.
+These experiments show that robust forecasting under practical conditions requires all three components, since removing any one degrades performance.
+Additional ablations are provided in Appendix~\ref{c1:ablations}.